nebulae-tpm/ms-dashboard-devices/README.md

 * Data: DashBoardDeviceNetworkStatus object array

 #### onDashBoardDeviceOfflineReported
-    Executed when a Device is reported as offline
+* Description: Executed when a Device is reported as offline
 * Data: DashBoardDeviceNetworkStatus object array

 #### onDashBoardDeviceCpuUsageAlarmActivated
-    Executed when a device reports A CPU usage alarm
+* Description: Executed when a device reports A CPU usage alarm
 * Data: DashBoardDevicesAlarmReport object

 #### onDashBoardDeviceRamMemoryAlarmActivated
-    Executed when a device reports A RAM memory alarm
+* Description: Executed when a device reports A RAM memory alarm
 * Data: DashBoardDevicesAlarmReport object

 #### onDashBoardDeviceTemperatureAlarmActivated
-    Executed when a device reports A temperature alarm
+* Description: Executed when a device reports A temperature alarm
 * Data: DashBoardDevicesAlarmReport object

 #### onDashBoardDeviceLowVoltageAlarmReported
-    Executed when a device reports A low voltage alarm
+* Description: Executed when a device reports A low voltage alarm
 * Data: DashBoardDevicesAlarmReport object

 #### onDashBoardDeviceHighVoltageAlarmReported
-    Executed when a device reports A high voltage alarm
+* Description: Executed when a device reports A high voltage alarm
 * Data: DashBoardDevicesAlarmReport object

 #### deviceTransactionsUpdatedEvent
-    Executed when there is new available data to show in charts about transactions
+* Description: Executed when there is new available data to show in charts about transactions
 * Data: DeviceTransactionsUpdatedEvent object

 ### GraphQL Mutations